Koko-Dev/restaurants/README.md

 ## Project Overview: Stage 3:

 To run application:
+	0. Please use Chrome only for BackgroundSync Capability
 	1. Download or clone:  https://github.com/Koko-Dev/pwa-restaurant-project to populate the restaurant data.
 Run by:  `node app.js`
 	2. Then download or clone this project https://github.com/Koko-Dev/restaurants
             a.
 Run by:  `npm start`